Peer-Reviewed Journal Articles

 Privilege, Power, and Oppression in Peace Work, Metta Center for Nonviolence Education (August, 2007)

-Research Associate for Contending Modernities, University of Notre Dame, 2016-present
+Research Associate for Contending Modernities, University of Notre Dame, 2016-2022

 - Worked as a research associate with Prof. Atalia Omer to write, edit, and solicit articles for the Contending Modernities research and education initiative on the dynamics of religious and secular forces in late modernity.